Robert M. D’Onofrio, P.E.

 Rob co-wrote Construction Schedule Delays, a comprehensive 816-page book on schedule delay law and analysis, which is published by Thomson Reuters and updated annually.
 He has also written or co-written numerous articles, including “Reconciling Concurrency in Schedule Delay and Constructive Acceleration” in the Public Contract Law Journal and “What is a Schedule Good For?
 A Study of Issues Posed by Schedules on Complex Projects” in Construction Lawyer.

-Rob has presented more than 50 lectures on construction management, scheduling, and claims at industry events and academic institutions, including Cornell University, Columbia University, New York University, and University of Southern California.
+Rob has presented more than 50 lectures on construction management, scheduling, and claims at industry events and academic institutions, including Cornell University, Virginia Tech, University of Michigan, and University of California, Berkeley.
 As a faculty member for Federal Publications Seminars, he teaches three courses: Construction Schedule Delays; The Masters Institute in Construction Contracting; and Construction Delay, Acceleration & Inefficiency Claims.

 - Cornell University, M.Eng., Civil Engineering